Readit News logoReadit News

 jws commented on Study shows most doctors endorsing drugs on X are paid to do so medicalxpress.com/news/20... · Posted by u/peutetre

-davidgay · a year ago
+davidgay · 2 years ago

 This is the bad kind of statistic, because it doesn't actually tell us anything interesting about the impact on individual doctors (but does sound scary / impressive!).